The Rev. Dr. Richard M. Simpson

 Margaret represents the diocese at environmental conferences and other gatherings so the Church has a seat at the table for one of the most crucial issues of our time.
 She speaks and preaches on our call to protect God’s Creation, leads retreats on spiritual resilience and resistance, and provides resources for the diocese to learn, pray, act and advocate on behalf of God’s Creation.
 She reports on climate action opportunities and builds ecumenical, interfaith and secular partnerships.
 She also serves as Missioner for Creation Care in the Mass.
 Conference, United Church of Christ.
 She says, “I hope to inspire and support the Diocese of Western Massachusetts as we seek to honor the sacredness of Creation and to make a robust, faithful and coordinated response to climate change.
 I am very interested in the ways that religious faith can move us beyond fear, hopelessness or despair as we face the reality of climate change.
 I also believe that religious communities and leaders have an important role to play in shaping this country’s growing climate movement.”
 The Rev. Dr. Bullitt-Jonas was a parish priest for 25 years, including nine years as Priest Associate at Grace Church, Amherst, MA.
 She received a B.A. in 1974 from Stanford University, a Ph.D. in Comparative Literature in 1984 from Harvard University, and a Masters of Divinity in 1988 from Episcopal Divinity School in Cambridge, MA.
 Visit her website: RevivingCreation.org.

 Missioner for Servant Leadership

 Jennifer has been the Director of the Berkshire Servant Leadership Center since its beginning in 2007 and founding Vice President of BIO, Berkshires Interfaith Organizing, in 2014.
 She holds a Bachelor’s Degree in Social Work from Elmira College, and a Masters in Divinity from Berkley Divinity School at Yale University.
-She currently lives in Pittsfield Massachusetts with her husband, and two daughters.
+She currently lives in Pittsfield Massachusetts with her husband, her two daughters and her son.